 Duckworth’s FAM Act to Help Nursing Mothers Signed Into Law

-[WASHINGTON, D.C.] – After U.S. Senator Tammy Duckworth’s (D-IL) legislation to provide nursing mothers with private, clean and accessible lactation rooms was signed into law last week, Duckworth released the following statement:
+[WASHINGTON, D.C.] – After U.S. Senator Tammy Duckworth’s (D-IL) legislation to provide nursing mothers traveling through large and medium-sized airports access to private, clean and accessible lactation rooms was signed into law last week, Duckworth released the following statement:

 “This bipartisan bill will help moms and their children find clean and accessible spaces to express breastmilk during travel,” said Senator Duckworth.
 “Breastfeeding has long-lasting health benefits that protect mothers and children from illnesses, and I’m pleased this legislation received overwhelming support from my colleagues on both sides of the aisle.”